Congenital Disorders of N-Linked Glycosylation and Multiple Pathway Overview

 Excerpt

 Many human disorders of glycosylation pathways have now been identified; they include defects in synthetic pathways for N-linked oligosaccharides, O-linked oligosaccharides, shared substrates, glycophosphatidylinositol (GPI) anchors, and dolichols.
 This overview will focus on disorders of the N-linked glycan synthetic pathway and some disorders that overlap this metabolic network (multiple-pathway disorders).
+The purpose of this overview is to:

-Goal 4: Inform (when possible) management.
+Inform (when possible) management;

-Goal 5: Inform genetic counseling of family members of a proband with congenital disorders of N-linked glycosylation.
+Inform genetic counseling of family members of a proband with congenital disorders of N-linked glycosylation.

 Publication types